 When a mediator hears these refrains, he or she can point out that those polarized views are exactly why mediator intervention is necessary.
 If both sides are already close, they probably would be able to reach a case settlement on their own.
 Many cases thought to be hopeless were still settled at the table.

 The majority of Mediation cases start the process with both parties in direct contrast to each other.
 They are diametrically opposite about responsibility for the case.
 The initial offer put on the table looks like a token reply to the stated demand.
-But, the longer that dialogue is maintained the closer the parties can usually get to a resolution.
+But, the longer that dialogue has maintained the closer the parties can usually get to a resolution.

 Just Get It Started – The one thing that mediators are not is they are not miracle workers.
 But their success is in knowing that both sides of a case are never so divided that they are unable to consider a settlement.
 When emotions are the driving force behind disagreements rather than being based on reason, it takes time to subdue the emotions so that a resolution can then follow.
 Some good advice to reluctant parties is to “Just get it started.”

 STEP 2: THE BEST TIME FOR MEDIATION (AND PICK THE RIGHT MEDIATOR)

 In a perfect scenario, the parties agree to mediate quickly after a dispute arises.
 In real life, the parties frequently do the opposite and delay until the eve of the trial.
 Concessions can frequently be obtained when the other side is facing a trial date deadline.
 The closer a trial date approaches, the more people become open to a compromise rather than endure the uncertainty of a trial.